Leslie Groves

 In September 1942, Groves took charge of the Manhattan Project.
 He was involved in most aspects of the atomic bomb's development: he participated in the selection of sites for research and production at Oak Ridge, Tennessee; Los Alamos, New Mexico; and Hanford, Washington.
 He directed the enormous construction effort, made critical decisions on the various methods of isotope separation, acquired raw materials, directed the collection of military intelligence on the German nuclear energy project and helped select the cities in Japan that were chosen as targets.
 Groves wrapped the Manhattan Project in security, but spies working within the project were able to pass some of its most important secrets to the Soviet Union.

 After the war, Groves remained in charge of the Manhattan Project until responsibility for nuclear weapons production was handed over to the United States Atomic Energy Commission in 1947.
 He then headed the Armed Forces Special Weapons Project, which had been created to control the military aspects of nuclear weapons.
-He was given a dressing down by the Army Chief of Staff, General of the Army Dwight D. Eisenhower, and told that he would never be appointed Chief of Engineers.
+He was given a dressing down by the Chief of Staff of the Army, General of the Army Dwight D. Eisenhower, on the basis of various complaints, and told that he would never be appointed Chief of Engineers.
 Three days later, Groves announced his intention to leave the Army.
 He was promoted to lieutenant general just before his retirement on 29 February 1948 in recognition of his leadership of the bomb program.
-By a special Act of Congress, his date of rank was backdated to 16 July 1945, the date of the Trinity nuclear test.
-He went on to become a vice-president at Sperry Rand.
+By a special act of Congress, his date of rank was backdated to 16 July 1945, the date of the Trinity nuclear test.
+He went on to become a vice president at Sperry Rand.